stealthBS/demo1-repo/README.md

 > ##### Note :
 > can make here notes, or write some main points. . .

+To control YouTube video time, follow this [link](https://youtu.be/LyZjczX5BlQ).

 ---